Which companies in the Philippines have reported highest dividends in 2019? This is the question I’d like to answer in this article.

 Record date is the date set by the company when the names of stockholders who will receive the dividends must be on the books.
 The ex-dividend is usually a few days before the record date.

 Payment date is the date when the dividend is issued.

 When comparing companies, it is best not to compare them with the amount of dividend that they issue.
 Why?
 Because the face value of the amount may not reflect your true return.

 Instead, a better way is to compare the dividend yield.
-The dividend yield is the result of the stock price divided by the dividend amount.
+The dividend yield is the result of the dividend amount divided by the stock price.

 To better understand this, think of Company X whose stock is priced at ₱10 and Company Y priced at ₱20.
 Suppose that Company X declares of P1.50 and Company Y declares ₱2.00 dividends respectively.

 Which do you think gives you more money?
 You would think that it’s Company Y because it’s higher in value.

 From the table, you can see that you have a better deal with Company X. Your dividend represents 15% of the price you paid for one share.
 In Company Y, you only receive 10%.

 You can also think of it differently.
 For every peso that you invested, you get 15 cents in dividend under Company X and only 10 cents under Company Y.